apioo/fusio/src/README.md

 action: "${dir.src}/Todo/collection.php"
 ```

-If the action points to an actual file with a `php` file extension Fusio simply
+If the action points to a file with a `php` file extension Fusio simply includes
-includes this file.
+this file.
 In the following an example implementation:

 ```php
 <?php